Asian shares rise after Wall Street rally led by tech shares

 Bond yields rose sharply for the second day in a row, reflecting expectations of more aggressive interest rate hikes by the Federal Reserve as the central bank moves to squelch the highest inflation in decades.
 The yield on the 10-year Treasury climbed Wednesday to 2.41% from 2.30% late Monday.
 The yield, which influences interest rates on mortgages and other consumer loans, was at 2.14% late Friday.

-The rise in bond yields and stocks comes a day after U.S. Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation, if it needs to do so.
-Powell said the Fed would raise its benchmark short-term interest rate by a half-point at multiple Fed meetings, if necessary.
+The rise in bond yields and stocks comes a day after U.S. Federal Reserve Chair Jerome Powell said the central bank was prepared to move more aggressively in raising interest rates in its fight against inflation if need be.

-“Maybe investors are feeling that with the Fed taking more of a proactive approach early on it won’t have to slam on the brakes later,” said Sam Stovall, chief investment strategist at CFRA.

 Technology companies led the rally Tuesday.